marlonecobos/marlonecobos.github.io/content/post/asm_2024/index.md

 ## Suitability dynamics

-Below you an find a GIF animation that shows dynamic suitability landscapes for *Oligoryzomys coastaricensis*.
+Below you can find a GIF animation that shows dynamic suitability landscapes for *Oligoryzomys coastaricensis*.
 This animation shows monthly predictions of suitability 2000-2018.
 {style="text-align: justify;"}

 <img src="olco.gif" align="center"/>